Undisputed (film): Music

-Soundtrack

-A soundtrack containing hip hop music was released on March 5, 2002, by Universal Records.
+A soundtrack containing hip hop music was released on August 20, 2002, by Universal Records.
 It peaked at No. 101 on the Billboard 200 and #41 on the Top R&B/Hip-Hop Albums.

 Reception

+Box office

+The film debuted at number 8 at the box office making $4.7 million in its first week.

 Critical response

 The film received mixed reviews.
-Rotten Tomatoes gives the film a score of 48% based on reviews from 104 critics.
+Rotten Tomatoes gives the film a score of 50% based on reviews from 106 critics.
 The site's consensus is: "While not the deepest boxing movie out there, Undisputed is successful at hitting its aspiration of being nothing more than a genre picture."

 Hill said he was "very happy about" the film.
 "I mean no film is beyond criticism, but I think we've made a very modest movie.
 Heck, we did it in 39 days, it cost $20 million, which is very cheap for Hollywood standards, and tells a good story.
 I guess it's the literary equivalent of a short story...
 With all the action in it and the tough guy aspects, it's going to appeal mainly to a young male audience.
 But, also the nostalgia of the sport might appeal to older males.
 Based on some of the reviews I've read already, the women don't seem to be enjoying it as much.
 But you hope for the best."